 440 West End Avenue

-New York, New York 10024
+New York, N.Y.
+10024

 Rita Sherr is a graduate of Sarah Lawrence College and The Columbia University School of Social Work.
 She has over 40 years of extensive clinical experience, and is in private practice as a psychotherapist and Ericksonian hypnotherapist.
 She studied with Dr. Milton H. Erickson.
 She has been teaching courses, conducting workshops, and supervising students in hypnotherapy for many years.
 She has led workshops on hypnosis in the corporate world, and has presented both nationally and internationally at conferences.
 Rita is the Founding Director of Education for NYSEPH, and is Faculty Emeritus.
 She is on the faculty of the Integrative Medicine Department at Beth Israel Hospital.
 Rita is certified by The American Society for Clinical Hypnosis (ASCH).
 She is an Approved Clinical Consultant for The American Society for Clinical Hypnosis (ASCH) and is trained in Eye Movement Desensitization and Reprocessing (EMDR).

 Dr. Rosen, a board-certified psychiatrist and certified psychoanalyst, is the Founding President of NYSEPH.
 For over twenty years, he was the Psychiatrist-in-Charge of Psychiatric Services at the Rusk Institute, New York University Medical Center.
 He is an Assistant Clinical Professor of Psychiatry at the NYU School of Medicine, is on the faculty of the American Institute of Psychoanalysis (Karen Horney), and is in full-time practice of psychiatry in New York City.
 He is the author of “My Voice Will Go With You: The Teaching Tales of Milton H. Erickson.”
 (W.W.
 Norton 1982; paperback 1991), and he wrote the forward to “Hypnotherapy: an Exploratory Casebook.” by Milton H. Erickson and Ernest Rossi (Irvington 1979).
 Dr. Rosen, an invited speaker at the Phoenix International Congresses on Ericksonian Approaches, has presented worshops in the U.S., Canada, France, and Germany.